Madonahs/Machine-Learning/README.md

 <h1 align="center">Machine Learning </h1>

 </p>

 * **This repository was created for educational purposes.
-It will host a number of projects as part of the process.**
+It will host a number of projects as part of the process**

 ## Intro
 With an upsurge in cybercrimes related to Sim Card Swap fraud in developing countries, making fraud detection is a top priority.
 If we are able to estimate whether someone is going to commit Sim Card Fraud we can surely try to prevent it earlier.